Mount Elgin Residential School Timeline

 Sixty cases of flu are reported, a number of them with pneumonia.

-Enrolment reaches its highest point, with 169 students.
+Enrolment reaches its highest point, with 169 children.

 The septic tank is inadequate and sewage backs up under the school.